-You can use any blogging platform you would like including Edublogs, WordPress, and Blogger, however, when we write detailed instructions they will refer to Edublogs and CampusPress blogs.
+While you can use any blogging platform including Edublogs, WordPress, and Blogger, when we write detailed instructions they will refer to Edublogs and CampusPress blogs.
 You will be able to adapt this information to the blogging platform you are using.

 Here are some important things to consider before creating your blog:

 Your username is what you use to sign into your blog dashboard and is displayed on posts and comments you write.

 While you can’t change your username, most blog platforms do allow you to change how your name is displayed on posts and comments.